MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Movements/Splits/Split.md

 2)

+**Split Types:**

+1) **LP Single**: we can divide the quantities of an Item belonging to an LP Single into 2 groups.
+To do this you need to create a blank LP and from there transfer the quantities.
+   Internal Note: Could it be transferred to a Pallet?

+2) **LP Pallet**: in this type we have 3 options:
+  2.1) If the LP Pallet has items between its lines, the scenario would be identical to the aforementioned LP Single.
+  2.2) If one of the lines is an LP Single, we could create a new LP Pallet, where we would transfer the LP Singles of the Original.
+Perhaps it should be considered that the original LP Pallet should not be left without lines

 **Input**:
 Parameters:
 -	**NewLicensePlateCode**: Represents the code of the new License Plate to which the new quantities will be assigned.
 To create a new License Plate you must use this method:  [GenerateEmptyLP](/Plur%2De/WMS-API/Movements/Splits/GenerateEmptyLP)